Sitecore/docker-images/README.md

 ## Updates

+- [Added] Sitecore 9.0.2 XM1 CM/CD, SQL Developer and Solr on 1709.
 - [Added] Sitecore 9.1.0 XM1 CM/CD, SQL Developer and Solr (7.2.1) on 1803.
 Please note the new XM1 specific tags for SQL and Solr.
 - [Changed] Restructured Sitecore 9.1.0 XM1 CM/CD/base docker files to use multi-stage builds, number of layers reduced from 25 to 13 and the size is also reduced to 5.06 GB on ltsc2019.
 - [Added] Sitecore 9.1.0 XM1 CM/CD, SQL Developer on ltsc2019 and Solr (7.2.1) on 1809.
 Please note the new XM1 specific tags for SQL and Solr.